alvaro-osvaldo-tm/markdown-repository/support/repositories/workflows/systems engineering/Identification of Stakeholder and Their Needs.md

 ## Description

-This workflow is destined to elicit stakeholders needs and agree about a common baseline line to satisfy these needs.
+This workflow is destined to elicit stakeholders needs and agree about a common baseline  to satisfy these needs.

-This a fundamental step for a requirements effort to get a big picture of who are the involved stakeholders and what they need to solve.
-Without it, is risk to not considere all related stakeholders or to start a systems development that will not meet the stakeholder needs and expectativas.
+This a fundamental effort to get a big picture of who are the involved and what they need to solve.
+Without it, is risk to not consider all related stakeholders or to start a systems development that will not meet the stakeholder needs and expectations.

 For then, this workflow have the purpose to: